Yogurt Panna Cotta With Berry Sauce

 1/3 cup whole-milk Greek yogurt

-1 1/2 cups frozen mixed berries
+1 1/2 cups fresh or frozen mixed berries

 Directions